JSS95/araviq6/doc/source/user-guide/processor.rst

 Building the worker
 -------------------

-We subclass :class:`.VideoFrameWorker` to define :class:`BlurWorker` with OpenCV-Python's :func:`GaussianBlur`.
+We subclass :class:`.VideoFrameWorker` to define :class:`BlurWorker` with OpenCV-Python's :func:`GaussianBlur` function to blur the video.
-As we set the worker to :class:`.PlayerProcessWidget`, the widget automatically connects the pipeline from the player to the display via the processor.
+As we set the worker to :class:`.PlayerProcessWidget`, the widget automatically connects a pipeline from the player to the processor, then to the widget.

+Here is the code that constructs and runs the widget with sample video.

 .. tabs::